mkhon/zfs-vm/README.md

 ----

-1. zfs-vm.py may identify the streamlines and the version sequence from the ZFS instead of relying on snapshot naming (zdb, zfs send -vv can supposedly be used for that)
+1. zfs-vm.py may identify the streamlines and the version sequence from the ZFS instead of relying on snapshot naming (zdb, zfs send -vv can supposedly be used for that).

-2. zfs-vm.py should support recursive behaviour for tagging/sending/receiving more than one FS
+2. zfs-vm.py should support recursive behaviour for tagging/sending/receiving more than one FS.